 Melanesia Program, Wildlife Conservation Society, 11 Ma’afu St, Suva, Fiji

 Ocean Frontier Institute, Department of Biology, Dalhousie University, B3H 4R2, Canada

+Australian Institute of Marine Science, Townsville, Queensland, Australia.

 Abstract

 Coral reef fisheries supply nutritious catch to tropical coastal communities, where the quality of reef seafood is determined by both the rate of biomass production and nutritional value of reef fishes.
-Yet our understanding of reef fisheries has largely used fish biomass, rather than individual growth (i.e. biomass production) and nutrient concentration (i.e. nutritional value), limiting the ability of management to protect fisheries productivity and nutritious catches.
+Yet our understanding of reef fisheries has largely used fish biomass, rather than individual growth (i.e. biomass production) and nutrient concentration (i.e. nutritional value of seafood), limiting the ability of management to protect fisheries productivity and nutritious catches.
 Here, we use modelled growth coefficients and nutrient concentrations to understand the nutrient productivity of coral reef fishes, and combine these predictions with surveys from four tropical countries to examine the distribution of fishery services among trophic groups.
 Species’ growth coefficients were associated with size-linked nutrients (calcium, iron, selenium, zinc), but not total nutrient density, showing that both slow- and fast-growing species can be nutritious for people.
 We integrated these values with fish abundance data to show that herbivorous species dominated standing biomass, biomass turnover, and nutrient production on most reefs.
 Such bottom-heavy trophic distributions of nutrients were observed across fishing and benthic composition gradients.
 Management restrictions that promote sustainability of low-trophic-level species, including time, gear, and area restrictions, can help to protect biomass and nutrient production from reef fisheries.

 Introduction

 Measuring the structure and composition of ecological communities provides insights into how energy and nutrients flow through food webs [1,2], and reveals impacts of anthropogenic stressors on ecosystem services [3,4].
 Many aquatic ecosystems provide services through fisheries [5], particularly in the tropics where coastal habitats such as coral reefs contribute to local food systems [6].
 Much of our understanding of how coral reef fishes contribute to fisheries is based on studies measuring fish biomass at one point in time in multiple places, such as regional analyses that reveal how fish assemblage composition changes along gradients in fishing pressure [7,8] and abiotic processes, such as temperature [9].
 However, fish biomass is a static snapshot of a coral reef assemblage that fails to capture the growth of targeted populations [10,11], which determines the rate of biomass production, and turnover over time [12].
-Analyses of fish biomass also overlook social aspects of reef fisheries, such as the nutritional quality of fisheries catches [13], limiting the usefulness of biomass in quantifying fisheries contributions to food and nutrition security.
-Considering associations between production of biomass and nutrients, and how these processes vary between fish species, will more accurately capture potential fisheries service contributions in tropical food systems.
+Analyses of fish biomass can also overlook social aspects of reef fisheries, such as the nutrient concentration of fisheries catches [13].
+As a result, considering associations between biomass, biomass production, and nutrient concentrations, and how these processes vary between fish species, will more accurately capture potential fisheries service contributions in tropical food systems.